burnt0rice/zen-themes/increase-compact-hover/README.md

 This theme increases the hover area in compact mode of the sidebar and toolbar in the Zen Browser.

+> Small warning: This theme may get in the way on some websites.

 ## What the theme does

 This theme does (default):